Power outage FAQs

 Will I be compensated for my power going out?

-You may also be entitled to a Guaranteed Service Level (GSL) Scheme payment from us if your power supply doesn't meet certain supply standards.
+You may be entitled to a Guaranteed Service Level (GSL) Scheme payment from us if your power supply doesn't meet certain supply standards.
 These payments are made automatically; you don't need to do a thing.
 Find out more about our power supply guarantee.